Service

-Service is a part of the Controller-Service-Repository pattern that is used to separate business logic from the controller.
+A service module is part of the Controller-Service-Repository pattern, used to separate business logic from request handlers.
 It allows you to keep your controllers clean and focused on handling HTTP requests, while the service class contains the actual business logic and data manipulation.

-Similarly to controllers, services are implemented as static classes with static methods that donβt require decorators or any special design.
-This means that the static class syntax for services is being just a convention and you can use any applicable way to define business logic: normal classes that need to be instantiated, separate functions, or plain objects.
+Similar to controllers, services are implemented as static classes with static methods, but they don’t require the use of decorators or any special design.
+This means that the static class syntax for services is merely a convention, and you can use any applicable way to define business logic: normal classes that need to be instantiated, separate functions, or plain objects.

-The best thing about service methods is that their typing can be inferred from controller methods that call them, without causing βimplicit anyβ TS errors.
-Thanks to Anders Hejlsbergβ for a solution for #58616β, without this fix to TypeScript language I wouldnβt continue working on Vovk.ts.
+The best feature of service methods is that their typing can be inferred from controller methods that call them, without causing “implicit any” TypeScript errors.
+Thanks to the legendary Anders Hejlsberg for the solution to #58616 —without this fix to the TypeScript language, Vovk.ts wouldn’t be possible.

 import { z } from 'zod';